© Royal Entomological Society

 Conflict of Interest

 Physiological Entomology requires that all authors disclose any potential sources of conflict of interest.
 Any interest or relationship, financial or otherwise, that might be perceived as influencing an author’s objectivity is considered a potential source of conflict of interest.
 These must be disclosed when directly relevant or indirectly related to the work that the authors describe in their manuscript.
-Potential sources of conflict of interest include but are not limited to patent or stock ownership, membership of a company board of directors, membership of an advisory board or committee for a company, and consultancy for or receipt of speaker’s fees from a company.
+Potential sources of conflict of interest include, but are not limited to, patent or stock ownership, membership of a company board of directors, membership of an advisory board or committee for a company, and consultancy for or receipt of speaker’s fees from a company.
 The existence of a conflict of interest does not preclude publication in this journal.
+If the authors have no conflict of interest to declare, they must also state this at submission.

 Physiological Entomology is a member of and subscribes to the principles of the Committee on Publication Ethics.